ECB seen on hold while Draghi tries to calm markets

 Nomura economist Nick Matthews expected Draghi to reinforce his message that the ECB is ready to do 'whatever it takes' within its mandate to preserve the euro - a line the Italian deployed last July to suck the heat out of the crisis.

-"As part of this, Draghi will likely emphasize that the ECB stands ready to provide as much liquidity as required for the banking sector (including for Cyprus), within the rules," Matthews added.
+"As part of this, Draghi will likely emphasise that the ECB stands ready to provide as much liquidity as required for the banking sector (including for Cyprus), within the rules," Matthews added.

 The ECB's 23-man Governing Council discussed cutting rates last month, when Draghi said economic activity should recover gradually later this year.